Forcing over choiceless models and generic absoluteness: Absoluteness principles

-We will analyze the circumstances in which $\jj\geq\cc$ holds in $\PP_\kappa$-generic extensions.
-Note that for any uncountable regular cardinal $\lambda$, there exist arbitrarily large $\omega$-inaccessible cardinals of cofinality $\lambda$.\footnote{Lemma \ref{covering} and thus Theorem \ref{A implies singular}\ref{A implies singular 1} use a weaker condition than $\kappa$ being an $\omega$-strong limit, namely for each $\nu<\kappa$ there exists no injection from $\kappa$ into $\pow_{\omega_1}(\nu)$.} The next lemma was proved by Woodin for $\CC^\kappa$.
+We will analyze the circumstances in which $\jj\geq\aleph^-$ holds in $\PP_\kappa$-generic extensions.
+Note that for any uncountable regular cardinal $\lambda$, there exist arbitrarily large $\omega$-inaccessible cardinals of cofinality $\lambda$.\footnote{Lemma \ref{covering} and thus Theorem \ref{A implies singular}\ref{A implies singular 1} use a weaker condition than $\kappa$ being an $\omega$-strong limit, namely for each $\nu<\kappa$ there exists no injection from $\kappa$ into $\nu^{\omega}$.} Woodin proved the next lemma for $\CC^\kappa$.

-\begin{lemma}\ \begin{enumerate-(1)} \item $\one_{\PP_\kappa} \Vdash \cc=\kappa$ for any $\omega$-inaccessible cardinal $\kappa$.
+\begin{lemma}\ \begin{enumerate-(1)} \item $\one_{\PP_\kappa} \Vdash \aleph=\kappa^+$ for any $\omega$-inaccessible cardinal $\kappa$.

-\item $\one_{\PP_\kappa} \Vdash (\cc=\kappa \Rightarrow \jj\geq\cc)$ for any $\omega$-strong limit cardinal $\kappa$.
+\item $\one_{\PP_\kappa} \Vdash (\aleph=\kappa^+ \Rightarrow \jj\geq\aleph^-)$ for any $\omega$-strong limit cardinal $\kappa$.

-\end{enumerate-(1)} \end{lemma} \begin{proof} \ref{covering 1}: Otherwise we have $p \Vdash_{\PP_\kappa} \cc>\kappa$ for some $p\in \PP_\kappa$ by \ref{cond seq 2}.
+\end{enumerate-(1)} \end{lemma} \begin{proof} \ref{covering 1}: Otherwise we have $p \Vdash_{\PP_\kappa} \aleph^->\kappa$ for some $p\in \PP_\kappa$ by \ref{cond seq 2}.
 Since $\PP_\kappa$ is nice by \ref{cond seq 3}, $\kappa^+\leq_i \PP_\kappa^\omega$.
-Since $\PP_\kappa^\omega \leq_i \pow_{\omega^{[+]}}(\kappa)^\omega \leq_i \pow_{\omega^{[+]}}(\kappa)$ by \ref{cond seq 1}, $\kappa^+\leq_i \pow_{\omega_1}(\kappa)$.
-Since $\cof(\kappa)>\omega$ by assumption, we have $\pow_{\omega_1} (\kappa) = \bigcup_{\nu < \kappa} \pow_{\omega_1} (\nu)$ and hence $\kappa \leq_i \pow_{\omega_1}(\nu)$ for some $\nu<\kappa$, contradicting that $\kappa$ is an $\omega$-strong limit.
+Since $\PP_\kappa^\omega \leq_i (\kappa^{\omega})^{\omega} \leq_i \kappa^{\omega}$ by \ref{cond seq 1}, $\kappa^+\leq_i \kappa^{\omega}$.
+Since $\cof(\kappa)>\omega$ by assumption, we have $\kappa^{\omega} = \bigcup_{\nu < \kappa} \nu^{\omega}$ and hence $\kappa \leq_i \nu^{\omega}$ for some $\nu<\kappa$, contradicting that $\kappa$ is an $\omega$-strong limit.